lukaszraczylo/graphql-monitoring-proxy/README.md

 #### Healthcheck

 If you'd like the `/healthz` endpoint to perform actual check for the connectivity to the graphql endpoint - set the `HEALTHCHECK_GRAPHQL_URL` environment variable to the exact URL of the graphql endpoint.
 The query executed will be `query { __typename }` and if the response is not `200 OK` - the healthcheck will fail.
+Remember that the endpoint is a full URL which you'd like to check, so it should include the protocol, host and path - for example `http://localhost:8080/v1/graphql` and it's NOT the same as value of `HOST_GRAPHQL` environment variable which should provide only the host, without path, ending with slash.

 #### Monitoring endpoint